1926 Auckland Rugby League season: Representative program

 A large number of representative and trial matches were played on Carlaw Park during the course of the season.
 The New Zealand team was to tour England later in the year and so several trial matches were played including Auckland v South Auckland, North Island v South Island, A v B team matches, a 'probables' v 'possibles' game, Auckland v The Rest of New Zealand, and ultimately after the team had been selected Auckland played them before they departed.
 Then near the end of the season Auckland defended the Northern Union Challenge Cup 3 times against Otago, Canterbury, and South Auckland (Waikato).
 The season was then concluded with an Auckland Colts match against the B Division representative side.

 The Auckland members of the New Zealand team to tour England were:Craddock Dufty (Grafton), Charles Gregory (Marist), George Gardiner (Ponsonby), Jim Parkes (Richmond), Lou Brown (City), Ben Davidson (City), Jack Kirwan (Marist), Hec Brisbane (Marist), Hector Cole (Ponsonby), Stan Webb (Devonport), Frank Delgrosso (Ponsonby), Ernie Herring (Grafton), Arthur Singe (Marist), Bert Avery (Grafton).
 Avery was to captain the touring side.

 During the tour 7 players went on strike due to a large number of issues they had with the management of the tour and upon their return the New Zealand Rugby League administration banned each of them for life.
 The only Aucklander to be among the strikers banned was Arthur Singe, the Marist Old Boys hooker.
 He had joined them after switching from rugby in 1921 where he had represented the New Zealand Army team in 1919 on their British and South African tours and Auckland in 8 matches.
 He played 48 times for Marist, 15 times for Auckland and made 8 appearances for New Zealand before his ban.
 The ban was eventually lifted by the New Zealand Rugby League in 1962, 26 years after his death in 1936.

 Obituary

 Robert Alexander Bovaird

-On December 30, 1925 Robert (Bert) Alexander Bovaird passed away at the age of 34.
+On December 30, 1925 Robert (Bert) Alexander Bovaird died at the age of 34.
 He was the secretary of the Auckland Rugby League Referees association for the past 3 years and had refereed for several years including at senior level after previously being a player.
 He was "a very painstaking and obliging official, and carried out his duties with credit and satisfaction".
 He had owned a general store on Great North Road at Morningside and his body was found in the Auckland Domain in the morning after he had died of a self inflicted gun shot wound.
 The representatives of the Referees Association acted as pall-bearers at the request of relatives.
 He left behind a wife, Valerie Bovaird (nee.
 Tattersall), and an 8 year old daughter (Audrey).